Mauler125/r5sdk/docs/faq/faq.md

 - World's Edge
 - World's Edge After Dark

-We aren't able to load new maps at the moment of writing this, subject to change.
+We are unable to load new maps at the moment, subject to change.

 ## What are the ban risks?
 We don't have a definitive answer but our project doesn't interfere with the apex official servers aside from using your origin account to retrieve the ingame name.
 Proceed at your own risk.